AbutalhaKothiwale53/AbutalhaKothiwale53/README.md

 ## About

-I'm a Full Stack Developer with 2 years of professional experience, currently working at Infosys Ltd. My interests and expertise revolve around Artificial Intelligence, CyberSecurity, and Web Development.
+I'm a Full Stack Developer with 3 years of professional experience, currently working at Infosys Ltd. My interests and expertise revolve around Cloud Architectire and Infrastructure, Artificial Intelligence, CyberSecurity, and Web Development.
 I'm passionate about creating robust and efficient solutions, and I'm open to working on open-source projects.

 ## Work Experience
-- I've total 2 years of experience working as a professional developer.
+- I've total 3 years of experience working as a professional developer and Cloud Engineer.
 ## Projects

 ### Chickenwala